 When’s the last time you had dinner with your family?
 I don’t mean when’s the last time you all sat on the couch watching TV or playing video games and eating dinner at the same time, but rather, I’m referring to the old school tradition of setting the dining room table with plates, cups and silverware.
 Everyone sits together and there’s no screens or devices to be seen?

 We are always down to celebrate the awesomeness of fried chicken.
-And what better way to enjoy some good eatin’ and travel the south, then to plan your travel around three of our favorite fried chicken festivals.
+And what better way to enjoy some good eatin’ and travel the south, than to plan your travel around three of our favorite fried chicken festivals.
 If you live in Louisianna, North or South Carolina, Tennessee or Georgia, these events might not be new to you, but we bet plenty of our readers want the details!